manymoments/manymoments.github.io/_posts/2020-07-05-the-first-blockchain-or-how-to-time-stamp-a-digital-document.markdown

 3. "The only possible spoof is to prepare a fake chain of time-stamps, long enough to exhaust the most suspicious challenger that one anticipates." -- quite remarkable that even the notion of the longest chain has origins in this paper!

-Note the there are some underlying assumptions here.
+Note that there are some underlying assumptions here.
 We are trusting the TSS (Surety) to *not censor users* and we are trusting the repository (New York Times) to be *durable and show a consistent version to all users*.

 This is a very simple and intuitive scheme.
 It does make quite strong trust assumptions.
 Can we remove them?